 - Fatigue or listlessness

-- Excessive sleepiness OR inability to sleep
+- Excessive sleepiness or, conversely, inability to sleep

-- Loss of appetite and weight loss OR overeating and weight gain
+- Loss of appetite and weight loss or overeating and weight gain

 - Loss of self-esteem

-- Feelings of worthlessness, hopelessness and, or, guilt
+- Feelings of worthlessness, hopelessness, and or guilt

 - Difficulty concentrating, remembering, or making decisions